Pro-Truth Pledge: Founders

 The founders of Pro-Truth Pledge come from its mother organization, Intentional Insights.
-The behavior and social science methodologies behind the Pro-Truth Pledge were applied to the topic by Dr. Gleb Tsipursky, one of the founders of Intentional Insights.
+The behavior and social science methodologies behind the Pro-Truth Pledge were applied to the topic by Gleb Tsipursky, one of the founders of Intentional Insights.

 Supporters and impact

 According to the project's home page, as of August 26, 2018, there are 8,374 signatories to the pledge, including 85 organizations, 625 government officials, and 850 public figures (including Jonathan Haidt, Michael Shermer, Steven Pinker and Pierre Whalon).
 The Pro-Truth Pledge has received media coverage.

 Effectiveness

 At least two peer-reviewed studies have been conducted to determine the effectiveness of taking the Pro-Truth Pledge.

 A study published in the journal Behavior and Social Issues examined the sharing of news-related content on Facebook before and after taking the pledge.
 The findings "suggest that taking the PTP had a statistically significant effect on behavior change in favor of more truthful sharing on Facebook."

 Another study, published in the Journal of Social and Political Psychology, used a different methodology and reached a similar conclusion: "taking the pledge results in a statistically significant increase in alignment with the behaviors of the pledge."